Space Generation Advisory Council: Organization

-SGAC is led by the SGAC Executive Council, which consists of two elected co-chairs as well as 12 elected regional coordinators (two per UN region).
-The Executive Council is supported by an appointed Executive Committee, which is made up of a treasurer, executive officer, two co-secretaries, and other executive team members.
-The rest of the organization is made up of the National Points of Contact, up to two per participating nation, and the 15,000 members who support the Space Generation Network.
+The leadership consists of an executive council, two elected co-chairs, and 12 elected regional coordinators (two per UN region).
+The Executive Council is supported by an appointed Executive Committee, which is made up of a treasurer, executive secretaries, event managers, and other executive team members.
+The rest of the organization is made up of the National Points of Contact, up to two per participating nation, and the 27,000+ members who support the Space Generation Network.

-A General Assembly is held annually and brings together the National Points of Contact and the Executive Council to approve or reject propositions introduced by the Executive Council and to change statutes of the organization.
+A General Assembly is held annually and brings together the National Points of Contact and the Executive Council to approve or reject propositions introduced by the Executive Council and to change the statutes of the organization.

 SGAC works with many external space-related organizations from all around the world.
 The list of SGAC partners includes organizations from industry, government, academia, and other non-profits.
 A complete list of the sponsors and supporters is available on the SGAC website.

 The organization receives advice from its advisory and honorary boards.

-Advisory board
+Advisory Board

-SGAC's advisory board is designed to give strategic direction and advice to SGAC in order to help guide the organization in its fulfilment of its goals and objectives.
+SGAC's Advisory Board is designed to give strategic direction and advice to SGAC in order to help guide the organization in the fulfillment of its goals and objectives.
 It provides feedback on the work of the organization and suggests ways in which to improve its functions and its engagement.
 The board is composed of twelve board members, each of whom serves for a two-year term.
-The advisory board members are influential members of the international space community and are strong supporters of the SGAC’s goals and vision.
+The advisory board members are members of the international space community.

-Honorary board
+Honorary Board

-SGAC’s honorary board is composed of distinguished individuals who have served the organization in the past and whom SGAC wishes to "recognixe for their furtherance of goals similar to those of SGAC."
+SGAC’s Honorary Board is composed of individuals who have served the organization in the past and whom SGAC wishes to "recognize for their furtherance of goals similar to those of SGAC".

-Executive director
+Executive Director

 SGAC’s executive director is in charge of: